CafeFPS/r5_flowstate/README.md

 1. Get the last SDK version for your Apex S3 to run these scripts correctly (How to get Apex S3?
 Read instructions in https://discord.com/invite/r5reloaded).
 Latest stable 2.2.3 RC.
 Get it from https://github.com/Mauler125/r5sdk/releases.
 Download depot.zip and replace all the content into your Apex S3 main folder.
-2. Get the latest release from this repository.
+2. Get the latest release from this repository to get the required files.
-3. To get new updates get the content from this repo and place it in /platform/scripts/.
-Replace all the content. https://github.com/ColombianGuy/r5_flowstate/archive/refs/heads/r5_flowstate.zip
+3. Get scripts (https://github.com/ColombianGuy/r5_flowstate/archive/refs/heads/r5_flowstate.zip) and place them in /platform/scripts/.
+Replace all the content.

 # Flowstate Aim Trainer